Rescue Under Fire poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Rescue Under Fire against these established plot points, we can identify how Adolfo Martínez Pérez utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Rescue Under Fire within the war genre.

 Comparative Analysis